 TGbe Editor: please add the following change to P568L20 of 802.11be D4.1

 An AP MLD may use any type of padding to align the end time of transmitted PPDUs, such as using the Padding field in a Trigger frame, post-EOF A-MPDU padding, padding in HE-SIG-B or EHT-SIG field for MU transmission, aggregating other MPDUs in the A-MPDU, or a packet extension.

+(#19583) If an AP MLD cannot align the end time of the PPDU to be transmitted with the end time of transmitting PPDU per the rules defined in this subclause using any type of padding, the AP MLD may defer the transmission of the PPDU to be transmitted by keeping the backoff counter of an EDCAF, whose AC is associated with the deferring transmission, at zero until the end time of the transmitted PPDUs is aligned.